Foreplay241/Destroyed-With-Coins/README.md

 [https://sfxr.me/](https://sfxr.me/) helped me make coin and anvil noises.
 (It did most of the work, I clicked a button until I liked the sound.)

-[Aseprite](https://www.aseprite.org/) was a fantastic tool to make the coin and anvil.
+[Aseprite](https://www.aseprite.org/) is a fantastic tool to make the coin and anvil.